A Date with Judy | The Final Six Issues | Non-Series Works

 Eloped (1960).
 (Title supplied by me to this untitled story.)
 When Judy goes out to buy a bottle of perfume called Eloped, her family and friends all think she has actually eloped.

 Ooogie's white shirt and black sleeveless sweater vest anticipate the look of Pete Ross, whose first story appeared two months later in Superboy.
 See "The Boy Who Betrayed Clark Kent" (Superboy #86, January 1961).
+Oogie looks broad-shouldered and muscular in the outfit.

 A Rented Car (1960).
 (Title supplied by me to this untitled story.)
 Through a mix-up, Oogie Pringle takes Judy and her scheming cousin Susan to a dance in what he thinks is a rented Le Mans sports car.

-Much of the good vibes here comes from that fact that Oogie is such a good guy.
+Much of the good vibes comes from that fact that Oogie is such a good guy.
 He is always in there, trying to be nice.
 Because of this, the world of the characters tends to be sunny.
 He treats Judy well, her friends well, and the other characters well.

 Nervous shows his loyalty and decency in this tale.

+COSTUMES.
 Oogie starts out in black swim trunks, and winds up in a really spiffy black tuxedo.
 This was during an era when American men wanted to wear tuxes, especially to parties and dances.

 I think I understood woman's clothes better here than I have ever done in my life.
 Woman's fashions have always been a complete mystery to me.
 But this article, which combines text and illustration in creative ways, really makes clear how women's clothes are designed.
 The text and pictures build on each other, each making the other clearer, and explaining the other's ideas in more depth.
 This essay is an example of what comics can do as a non-fiction medium.
 It shows how comics can convey ideas.